ScottLogic/blog/_posts/2019-12-04-switching-swift.md

 title: Switching in Swift
 date: 2019-12-04 00:00:00 Z
 categories:
-- bquinn
 - Tech
 tags:
 - Swift
 author: bquinn
 layout: default_post
 summary: 'The switch statement in Swift is a powerful and expressive way of performing flow control.
 It pairs very nicely with a few other language features: enumerations, extensions and type inference.'
 image: bquinn/assets/Swift_logo_color.svg
 ---